axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/qr-code/index.rst

 HowTo: Activate the QR code
 ---------------------------

-You can turn on QR code with this Portal setting: Portal.UserMenu.ShowQRCode.
+You can turn on QR code with this Portal setting: :guilabel:`Portal.UserMenu.ShowQRCode`.

 HowTo: Change base Portal URL for Axon Ivy Mobile application
 -------------------------------------------------------------

-You can change the base Portal URL with this Portal setting: Portal.UserMenu.BaseQRCodeUrl.
+You can change the base Portal URL with this Portal setting: :guilabel:`Portal.UserMenu.BaseQRCodeUrl`.

 See :ref:`Update Portal settings <update-portal-settings>`.